floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

 ### User search

-When a user tries to authenticate at OpenSearch/Elasticsearch, Search Guard will search the whole LDAP directory tree for an entry where the attribute `sAMAccountName` equals the user name provided to OpenSearch/Elasticsearch.
+When a user tries to authenticate at Elasticsearch, Search Guard will search the whole LDAP directory tree for an entry where the attribute `sAMAccountName` equals the user name provided to Elasticsearch.

 If you need to search using a different attribute, you can use the `ldap.user_search.filter.by_attribute` option to specify this: